 “I get that you needed to move S/4HANA to meet your internal incentives, but we are not paying support on something that looks far further out than when you sold it to us.”

-Fiori is but one piece that is a problematic puzzle in the argument for S/4HANA.
+Fiori is but one piece of a problematic puzzle in the argument for S/4HANA.

-- Fiori is something that will have to be transitioned away from if any time or effort is invested into it.
+- Fiori will have to be transitioned away from if any time or effort is invested into it.